Yannael/ai-political-bias/README.md

 # Generative AI political biases

-Interface live on HuggingFace: https://huggingface.co/spaces/Yannael/gen-ai-political-biases
+Check out the interface on HuggingFace: https://huggingface.co/spaces/Yannael/gen-ai-political-biases

 ## How it works